canonical/ubuntu-pro-client/docs/explanations/deprecation_policy.rst

 Features will only be per-release-removed once a better replacement is available on all supported Ubuntu releases via `Stable Release Update`_ (SRU).
 The soonest allowed per-release-removal is the next new interim release after the replacement is SRU'd to all Ubuntu releases.
-Note that this is the soonest allowed.
-Adding additional releases that still support the feature can make it easier for people and tools relying on the feature to support many releases and give them time to transition to the replacement feature.
-If the maintenance cost of a particular old feature is low, we will consider keeping it around longer.

 Deprecation warnings on releases that keep the feature
 ======================================================